bevry-archive/pointers/README.md

 <!-- DESCRIPTION/ -->

-Point a model or collection to a view.
+Syncs a model/collection with an element.
+Supports two-way syncs.
 Respects garbage collection and bottom-up rendering.
 Reactive.

 <!-- /DESCRIPTION -->